QUICK ANSWER

 You should know the rule family, especially Chapter 475, but application matters more than citation memorization for most candidates.

-This post is exam preparation content for the Florida Real Estate Sales Associate exam.
+This post is exam preparation content for the Florida Real Estate Sales Associate exam and is not a guarantee of passing the exam.
 It is not legal, tax, financial, lending, appraisal, brokerage, insurance, title, closing, or professional advice.
-For real-world decisions, verify current requirements with the official source or consult a qualified licensed Florida professional.
+For any real-world business-opportunity, brokerage, compensation, investment, or transaction decision, verify current Florida statutes, DBPR/FREC rules, and the specific facts of your situation with the official source, a qualified Florida-licensed broker, and qualified counsel before acting.